ch2isk4kos/rankup/rankup_notes.md

 ranking belongs_to :user
 ranking belongs_to :category
-ranking has_many :players
+ranking has_many :player_rankings
-ranking has_many :teams, through: :players
+ranking has_many :players, through: :player_rankings

+player_ranking belongs_to :ranking
+player_ranking belongs_to :player

 player belongs_to :ranking
 player belongs_to :team